Umair98392/iNeuBytes_Internship/README.md

 ## Overview

 This project focuses on classifying movie reviews from the IMDB dataset using the Naive Bayes classification algorithm, specifically the Multinomial Naive Bayes variant.
 The IMDB dataset is a popular benchmark dataset for sentiment analysis and consists of 50,000 movie reviews, evenly split into training and testing sets.
-Each review is labeled as either "positive" or "negative."
+Each review is labeled as either "positive" or "negative".

 The goal of this project is to develop a model that can accurately predict whether a given movie review is positive or negative based on its text content.
 Additionally, a GUI interface has been created using Gradio, and the project is deployed on Hugging Face Spaces.